willysystem/proyectosBase/sinergia-movie-test/readme.md

 Spring Boot sample - Movies
 ------------------

-An example of how use touch event in GWT.
+An example of how use Spring boot

 Two cases of use: